-We pay 75% of premiums for medical insurance and dental insurance for all full-time employees, including our named executive officers.
+We pay approximately 75% of premiums for medical insurance and dental insurance for all full-time employees, including our named executive officers.
 We also offer high deductible plan options that include a healthcare flexible spending account component for all full-time employees, including our named executive officers.
 These benefits are available to all full-time employees, subject to applicable laws.
-We also pay premiums for life insurance and long-term disability insurance benefits for two of our named executive officers per the terms of their respective employment letter agreements, Loretta P. Mayer, Ph.D. and Cheryl A. Dyer, Ph.D., and we also pay premiums for long-term disability insurance benefits for long-term disability
+We also previously paid premiums for life insurance for Dr. Mayer and Dr. Dyer per the terms of their respective employment letter agreements.